Brakebein/nest-neo4j/README.md

 If the Neo4j instance is unavailable, connection is not possible.
 Driver instantiation will be re-invoked a few times before throwing an error (useful in cases like server startup when node application is live earlier than the Neo4j database instance).
+Set `verifyConnectionTimeout` to increase the timeout before throwing an error.

 ## Querying Neo4j